Equine Isolation

 Equipment use in Isolation

-• All equipment used for providing care to isolated animals must be limited to an individual animal until appropriately disinfected or sterilized.
+• All equipment used for providing care to an isolated animal must be limited to that individual animal until appropriately disinfected or sterilized.

 Permanent withdrawal from Isolation